 Earthworks explained – from cut to fill

 Before any structure rises from the ground, the land beneath it needs to be properly shaped, stabilised, and prepared.
-This is where earthworks come in - a critical early phase of construction that influences everything that follows.
+This is where earthworks come in.
+But how do you turn an uneven, unpredictable piece of ground into a stable platform for construction, and what happens when the numbers do not add up?

 What are Earthworks?